Here's Everything You Need To Know About The New Samsung Galaxy S8

 There are two sizes: the Galaxy S8 and the Galaxy S8+.

-The S8 has a nearly bezel-less, button-less design.
+The S8 has a nearly bezel-less, buttonless design.

 It's even slimmer than the S7 – but by just 1.5 millimeters.